alericci-dev/alericci-dev/README.md

 I'm a Software Engineering student at University of Genoa.

-Now in Erasmus in Seville, Spain
+Currently in Erasmus in Seville, Spain

 <!--
 **alericci-dev/alericci-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.